New openings are important.

-In modern chess, when even the low rated players have great access to information and top analysis by coaches and strong players, it is mandatory to have a decent opening knowledge in order to compete.
+In modern chess, when even the low-rated players have great access to information and top analysis by coaches and strong players, it is mandatory to have decent opening knowledge in order to compete.

 Openings, like fashion trends, are constantly changing and evolving and it can be exhausting to keep track of everything.
 In this article, we will show some practical steps to learn a new opening and maintain it.

-Once you have made up your mind on what openings you wish to study and add to your repertoire, it is time to get some work done.
+Once you have made up your mind on what openings you wish to study and add to your repertoire, it is time to start working.

-By now, after completing steps 1 and 2 your culture of your selected opening should have enriched enough.
+By now, after completing steps 1 and 2, the culture of your selected opening should have been enriched enough.
 Not just that, your general chess knowledge has become wider too.

 But your work is not yet done, time to move on to the “move by move” phase.

-With this, we finish this short guide to learn a new opening.
+With this, we finish this short guide to learning a new opening.
 We believe you really won’t need much more, to begin with.
-With time, experience and analysis of your own games, you will be able to introduce new ideas and thus create your own “theory”.
+With time, experience, and analysis of your own games, you will be able to introduce new ideas and thus create your own “theory”.